 About the Exhibition

 Maḏayin: Eight Decades of Aboriginal Australian Bark Painting from Yirrkala is organized by the Kluge-Ruhe Aboriginal Art Collection in partnership with the Buku-Larrŋgay Mulka Centre, Yirrkala.
-It opens at the Hood Museum of Art, Dartmouth in September 2022.
+It opened at the Hood Museum of Art, Dartmouth in September 2022 and is currently touring the United States.

 Partners and Sponsors